-

 What are the current perspectives in this jurisdiction regarding short-term investment objectives in contrast with the promotion of sustainable longer-term value creation?

-There are (and have been for some time) concerns about short-termism in the UK markets.
-Regulators, investment associations and public interest bodies frequently voice the argument that short-term investors, such as hedge funds, are disinterested in the long-term success of a company and therefore less inclined to engage with companies in which they invest or to attribute any importance to culture or sustainability.
-Efforts to combat short-termism remain limited, in part due to the difficulty in regulating it.
-Any attempt to promote long-term holding by reducing or eliminating quick trades will naturally begin to inhibit the freedom to buy and sell in the market and stock liquidity.
-Arguably the closest we have seen regulation come to combatting short-termism is the EU Short Selling Regulation (which, following the UK’s withdrawal from the European Union, continues to apply in the UK with modifications).
-That Regulation prohibits the short selling of certain securities unless certain exemptions apply and imposes certain market notification obligations.
-However, this is clearly limited to a very particular activity and does not address the issue of short-termism more generally.
+Efforts to combat short-termism remain limited, partly due to the difficulty in regulating it.
+Any attempt to promote long-term holding by reducing or eliminating quick trades would naturally begin to inhibit the freedom to buy and sell in the market and affect stock liquidity.
+Arguably the closest regulation to combatting short-termism is the EU Short Selling Regulation.
+Following the UK’s withdrawal from the European Union, this regulation continues to apply in the UK with modifications.
+The regulation prohibits the short selling of certain securities unless specific exemptions apply and imposes certain market notification obligations.
+However, this regulation is clearly limited to a very particular activity and does not address the issue of short-termism more generally.
 To date, most efforts have focussed on requiring companies to set out their longer-term vision and encouraging investors to engage with them on it.
-This is designed to ensure that boards do not overly prioritise short-term investors by focussing unduly on one-or two-year strategies and timelines.
+This approach is designed to ensure that boards do not overly prioritise short-term investors by focussing unduly on one-or two-year strategies and timelines.
+By promoting a longer-term vision, companies can better align their strategies with sustainable value creation, which benefits both the company and its shareholders in the long run.

 United Kingdom: Corporate Governance